oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/rules/typescript/no-this-alias.md

 from any or unknown.

-the rule doesn't allow `const {allowedName} = this` this is to keep 1:1 with eslint implementation sampe with `obj.<allowedName> = this`
+the rule doesn't allow `const {allowedName} = this` this is to keep 1:1 with ESLint implementation sampe with `obj.<allowedName> = this`

 ```